Terms of Engagement

 7. Confidentiality

-7.1 Subject to cl 7.2, each party shall keep the other party's Confidential Information confidential and to use it only for the purposes of this agreement.
+7.1 Subject to cl 7.2, each party shall keep the other party's Confidential Information confidential and use it only for the purposes of this agreement.

 7.2 Confidential Information may be disclosed by a party if: